 - You cannot add and/or exclude universal and domain local groups to/from protection groups that include Microsoft Active Directory objects.
 Only global groups are supported.

 - [Not applicable to protection groups with a flexible scope] It is recommended that you do not add a computer to a protection group by specifying a dynamic IP address assigned to this computer.
 If such computer receives another IP address from a DHCP server, Veeam Backup & Replication will be unable to discover the computer and perform on this computer operations defined in the protection group settings.

 - It is recommended that you include each computer in one protection group only.
 For example, if you have added an Active Directory container to a protection group, it is not recommended to add a computer that exists in this container to another protection group.
-Adding computers to multiple protection groups with different computer discovery and Veeam Agent deployment settings result in additional load on the backup server.
+Adding computers to multiple protection groups with different computer discovery and Veeam Agent deployment settings will result in additional load on the backup server.

 - You can add a cluster only to a protection group that includes Microsoft Active Directory objects.
 You cannot add clusters to protection groups that include individual computers or computers specified in a CSV file.

 - [Not applicable to protection groups with a flexible scope] To deploy Veeam Installer Service and Veeam Agent for Microsoft Windows on a protected computer, Veeam Backup & Replication uses the administrative share (admin$) of the target computer.
 An account that you plan to use to connect to a computer included in the protection group must have access to the administrative share.